ARTHUR RALPH COGSWELL, JR., FAIA (1930-2010)

 1967 - The Leonard White Residence, 211 Glenhill, Chapel Hill.
 Sold to Scott McLean in 1990.

 1968 - The Peter G. and Ida Philas House, 1704 Curtis Drive, Chapel Hill.
 B/W photo by Taylor Lewis.
 Sold to Harvey and Ruth Wagner in 1992.
 Sold in 2017 to Amber A. Lombardi and Bradley G. Merritt.
+Sold in 2019 to Fernanda Toro and Marc Bjurlin.
 Color photos by Lucy Pittman.

 1968 - The Robert Black and J. Ormond Sanderson House, aka Straw Valley, 5420 Durham Chapel Hill Boulevard, Chapel Hill.
 Designed by Cogswell-Hausler, who also did the other building (5504) on the property.
 For years, the house and adjacent buildings were used as retail.
 As of 2014 owned by Scott Bednaz, who renovated the site.

 1968 - The Billy W. and Nancy (Lil) Royal Residence, 1703 Allard, Chapel Hill.
 Commissioned 1964.
 Built by Roy McRee Spratt.
 Project architect, Tim Fossey.
 Photos by Julie Hollenbeck.
 As of 2013 still owned by the Royals.
 Photos by Trey Thomas.